So How Did We Get Hooked?(pt 3/6)

 Preoccupied: High Anxiety, Low Avoidance

-Also known as anxious preoccupied attachment, usually stems from a deficit in consistent attention and early feelings of insecurity.
-Those with this attachment style may be prone to low self esteem, fear of abandonment, and challenges with emotional regulation and assertive communication.
+Also known as anxious preoccupied attachment, it usually stems from a deficit in consistent attention and early feelings of insecurity.
+Those with this attachment style may be prone to low self-esteem, fear of abandonment, and challenges with emotional regulation and assertive communication.

 Fearful: High Anxiety, High Avoidance

-Also known as fearful avoidant or disorganized attachment, can develop when children are in unpredictable and volatile environments.
-A child may receive a lot of love and attention for a season followed by emotional and physical neglect.
+Also known as fearful-avoidant or disorganized attachment, it can develop in children in unpredictable and volatile environments.
+A child may receive a lot of love and attention for a season, only to be met with emotional and physical neglect.
 Individuals with this attachment style usually deeply desire connection, but fear intimacy.
-This attachment style can struggle with trust and emotional and relational cycles that are confusing for others.
+This attachment style can struggle with trust and with emotional and relational cycles that others find confusing.

 Dismissing: Low Anxiety, High Avoidance

-Also known as dismissive avoidant attachment, may develop when a child’s needs go dismissed and unmet.
-The child may learn most needs won’t be adequately responded to.
-A person with attachment style may have romantic relationships, but they are may be shallow in nature and end if there is demand for openers and intimacy.
+Also known as dismissive-avoidant attachment, it may develop when a child’s needs are dismissed or unmet.
+The child may learn that most needs won’t be adequately responded to.
+A person with attachment style may have romantic relationships, but they may be shallow in nature and end if there is a demand for openness and intimacy.

 Secure: Low Anxiety, Low Avoidance

 The highly desired secure attachment style is thought to arise when children have their needs constantly met and validated in healthy ways.
-Those with this type of attachment style normally have a healthy sense of self, are able to communicate their needs, and are able to set and maintain healthy boundaries.
+Those with this attachment style typically have a healthy sense of self, can communicate their needs, and can set and maintain healthy boundaries.

-BUT AS A BLACK WOMAN, I am intimately aware of their limitations and even weaponization of diagnostic tools and treatment paradigms in the field of mental and behavioral health. … alas… different post different day.
+BUT AS A BLACK WOMAN, I am intimately aware of their limitations and even the weaponization of diagnostic tools and treatment paradigms in the field of mental and behavioral health. … alas… different post, different day.

-I deeply believe there are nuances in all areas of development and long term attachment is no different.
+I deeply believe there are nuances in all areas of development, and long-term attachment is no different.
 It’s unwise to ignore the role of societal, cultural, economic, and environmental factors when we assess how people value themselves and form relationships.
-I assert, particularly for the Black American Community (specifically the descendants of enslaved Africans), there is romanticizing of what the nuclear family can do to stave off the violence and illness of Whyte supremacy and structural racism.
+I assert, particularly for the Black American Community (specifically the descendants of enslaved Africans), there is a romanticizing of what the nuclear family can do to stave off the violence and illness of Whyte supremacy and structural racism.
 Black single women receive a unique type of social vitriol when they are not partnered.
-If the inner cultural and religious norms espouse romantic partnership/marriage as community salvation, social insulation, and economic elevation, a preoccupation with romantic love can become all consuming.
-It also stands to reason, symptoms of RRA may be more severe and complicated for some Black Women when gender dynamics are taken into account.
+If the inner cultural and religious norms espouse romantic partnership/marriage as a means of community salvation, social insulation, and economic elevation, a preoccupation with romantic love can become all-consuming.
+It also stands to reason that symptoms of RRA may be more severe and complicated for some Black Women when gender dynamics are taken into account.

 Factors that may impact both Attachment Style and general propensity to RRA individually:

-Substance abuse (caregivers and early personal exposure to substance)
+• Substance abuse (caregivers and early personal exposure to substances)

-Loss of a parent and or sibling at and early age
+• Loss of a parent and or sibling at an early age

 (Samuel & Bickman, 2021)

 All of these potential traumas arise early in our lives.
 Through no fault of our own, we can internalize (false) messages about what love “should” look and feel like.
-We are inundated with messages before we have language or perspective to evaluate and process them.
-For ex: We may be so hurt and torn by the demise of our parents’ unions me make unconscious vows that “we won’t ever be alone” or “we will make sure our children always have a mother and father in the home”.
+We are inundated with messages before we have the language or perspective to evaluate and process them.
+For example, we may be so hurt and torn by the demise of our parents’ unions that we make unconscious vows that “we won’t ever be alone” or “we will make sure our children always have a mother and father in the home”.
 Our unconscious commitments may result in our clinging to all kinds of psychological and emotional harm in the name of not being “alone”.

-Before we are born, a need for human connection is programed into biology.
+Before we are born, a need for human connection is programmed into biology.
 If we aren’t adequately loved, supported, nourished, and guided, the roots of RRA/ LA can start to develop shortly after we arrive.
 Unconscious maladaptive patterns aren’t simply about “choosing better”.
-It may take years of emotional excavating and healthy skill building, to cultivate a healthy relationship with ourselves and others.
+It may take years of emotional excavating and healthy skill-building to cultivate a healthy relationship with ourselves and others.

 The healing process can be aggravated and inhibited when societal shame complicates the healing process.
-Like we really live in society that blames the offspring for having mommy and or daddy issues.
+Like, we really live in a society that blames the offspring for having mommy and or daddy issues.
 We judge the minor party for their abandonment.
 MAKE IT MAKE SENSE smh… [moving on]

-No matter how we got where we are, we don’t have to remain here.
-If we become aware of our our RRA/ LA at 16 or 60, there is hope for growth.
-Healing is available and we are so worthy of it.
-Courage, compassion, and conscious action can pave the rest of our journeys… one step at a time.
+No matter how we got here, we don’t have to remain here.
+If we become aware of our RRA/ LA at 16 or 60, there is hope for growth.
+Healing is available, and we are so worthy of it.
+Courage, compassion, and conscious action can pave the way for the rest of our journeys… one step at a time.

 On The History of Attachment Theory …(real quick)